Service Authentication

 try:

-# You can extract claims without verification
+# extract claims without signature verification.

 payload = jwt.decode(token, options={"verify_signature": False})